 The release burndown chart is a simple yet powerful tool to track and forecast the progress for a release.
 Despite its usefulness, experience tells me that many Scrum product owners don’t use the burndown.
 But creating the chart is simple.
 Start by asking the development team to estimate the total amount of the product backlog items that should be part of the release.
 Rough, high-level estimates are sufficient.
 Then draw a coordinate system that takes into account time, captured as sprints, and effort in the product backlog, which might be expressed as story points.

 The first data point is the estimated effort before any development has taken place.
 To arrive at the next data point, determine the remaining effort in the product backlog at the end of the first sprint.
 Then draw a line through the two points.
 This line is called the burndown.
 It shows the rate at which the effort in the product backlog is consumed.
 It is influenced by two factors: changes in the product backlog and velocity, which is the development team’s ability to make progress.
-Extending the burndown line to the horizontal axis allows you to forecast when the development effort is likely to finish, or if you are likely to reach the release goal and deliver all relevant product backlog items at a specific date.
+Extending the burndown line to the horizontal axis allows you to forecast when the development effort is likely to finish, or if you are likely to reach the product goal and deliver all relevant product backlog items at a specific date.

 The release burndown chart above shows two lines.
 The solid line is the actual burndown.
 It documents the progress to date and the effort remaining.
 The dotted one is the forecasted progress based on the burndown experienced so far.
 Notice that the burndown in the second sprint is flat.
 This might be caused by new items being added to the product backlog or the dev team revising estimates.